-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registere ed Common Stock Common StockXFORThe Nasdaq S Indicate by check mark whether the registrant (1) has filed all repo such shorter period that the registrant was required to file such rep s (or for Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller the Large accelerated filer Accelerated filer
+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which re gistered Common Stock Dck XFOR The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all rep such shorter period that the registrant was required to file such re 1 5 nonths (or for Indicate by check mark whether the registrant has submitted elect during the preceding 12 months (or for such shorter period that the 8 5 of this chapter) Indicate by check mark whether the registrant is a large accelerate ed filer, an accelerated filer, a non-accelerated filer, a smaller re porting company, or an emerging growth compar y.
+See the definitions of "large accelerated filer," "accelerated filer," "smalle er reporting company," and "emerging growth company" in Rul e 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\times$ Emerging growth company